pankaj-kushwahaa/food-donation/README.md

 ### Food donation system

-#### How to you
+#### How to Use
  Download or clone repository

- Make database with donation name
+ Make database with any name

  Import "database/donation.sql"

- Edit "connectio.php" according to database name and user/password
+ Edit "connection.php" according to database name and user/password replace the old database name with new database name also add username/password of the user

  Add Email and Password